Carreau/ipython-wiki/Roadmap:-IPython.md

     for the long term.
   - image size metadata ([PR #3190](https://github.com/ipython/ipython/pull/3190))
   - `user_expressions` / `user_variables` should use rich display system ([PR #3319](https://github.com/ipython/ipython/pull/3319))
-  - some planned changes are tied to the notebook document format, which we won't change until 2.0:
-      - remove the few python-specific idioms (`pyin`)
-      - remove `pyout` in favor of adding necessary info to nearly-identical `display_data`
-      - JSON messages
 - (M,1) Documentation (Paul)
   - Our documentation is in need of a lot of work, and Paul is going to help develop a fresh view of how we should